 You will actually work much more efficiently in a tidy environment so any time invested in tidying up now will pay off well as the month progresses.

-Tip#3 – Manage your cross-channel inventory levels closely
+Tip#3 – Manage your multi-channel inventory levels closely

 Consider how often you monitor each of your channels